-Venture Southland advocates for awareness of climate change, peak oil and increased competition for natural and energy resources in New Zealand.
+Venture Southland advocates for awareness of efficient, innovative and environmentally-friendly techniques that mitigate climate change in New Zealand.

 It has been identified that more strategic actions are required to prepare the region for what is to come, and highlights the need to create a combined long term vision for the future of Southland‘s energy.
 These actions include looking at the mix of industries in the region, and the population.
 If Southland is to address the challenge of future energy supply and benefit from any opportunities arising in the energy sector in the future, planning and action is required.